Future of Work in B&F:

 A: Daily parking passes are available and the previous 60 days per year cap on daily parking has been lifted.
 In addition, Logistics, Transportation and Parking is developing long-term plans based on the university’s evolving work models.

 A: Generally speaking, work from home is not intended to be a substitute for family care demands during working hours.
 During COVID, the university has encouraged departments to be flexible with scheduling and employees’ family care needs.
-With child and other dependent care options uncertain for the fall, supervisors are encouraged to continue being flexible.

 If an employee's family care demands inhibit their ability to perform their work during working hours, they may need to discuss with their supervisor whether other arrangements, such as a flexible schedule, might be possible.
 The degree of flexibility may vary depending on the job.